fl4p/fugu-mppt-firmware/README.md

 with your ADC model and topology.
 Implementations exist for the ADS1x15, INA226, esp32_adc.

-The hardware should always sense `Vin` and `Vout`. `Vin` is not crucial and can be coarse (8-bit ADC might be ok if there is a current sensor at `Iout`), it is needed for diode emulation, under- and over-voltage shutdown.
+The hardware should always sense `Vin` and `Vout`. `Vin` is not crucial and can be coarse (8-bit ADC might be ok if there is a current sensor at `Iout`), it is needed for diode emulation in DCM, under- and over-voltage shutdown.
 Since `Vout` is our battery voltage it should be more precise.
 To reduce voltage transients during load change a high sampling rate is prefered.